 - Disciples are baptized believers learning to observe all that Jesus commanded (cf. Mark 16:16).

 - Jesus demonstrated how to make disciples by leading a group of disciples (cf. Matt 4:19).

 - Declaration: “We will never stop proclaiming the Gospel.
 We will never stop making disciples.”

 - Concluding Scripture: Quote or read 2 Tim 2:2.
 Jesus’s disciples made disciples who made disciples.

 - Invitation: Believe and obey the Gospel. — 1 Cor 15:1–4; Rom 6:4–5

 A sermon written in 20 minutes is a sermon written from weeks, months, or even a life-time of studying God’s written Word.
 Quick writing of a sermon can make some of the most effective and passionate messages.
-When ministers are pressed, they can have prepared themselves to write multiple messages through continued study and contemplation.
+When ministers face pressure, they can have prepared themselves to write messages through continued study and contemplation.
 The minister and speaker can prepare a message in less than half an hour with a life of constant study of God’s Word.
 The underlying message of this guide is to encourage church leaders and speakers to continue reading and developing exposition from each section of Scripture.